Middleweight beltholder Peter Quillin could soon defend his WBO title against promotional stablemate Danny Jacobs.

 Maidana, Diaz dismiss Khan as nothing special

-Marcos Maidana said that his fight against Amir Khan isn't the hardest of his career.
+Marcos Maidana and his trainer, Miguel Diaz, say Amir Khan is a good fighter but nothing special.
 Amir Khan dismissed critical comments by opponent Marcos Maidana and trainer Miguel Diaz, saying he believes Maidana knows their fight Saturday is a significant challenge.
 Photo / Naoki Fukuda

 LAS VEGAS – Marcos Maidana had few words but said a lot during the formal portion of the final news conference for his fight against Amir Khan on Saturday.
 “This is my most-important fight,” he said through a translator Wednesday afternoon, “but it’s not my hardest.”